-“Signs and lots of traffic signs that indicates exactly directions, street names, flashing dynamic signs that indicates the precise timing of the next transportation method” “I have to notice every sign and to do lots of reading before making any road decision, of course, I can’t move without my smartphone and the GPS system and Sirri leading me through the way”
+“Signs and lots of traffic signs that indicates the exact directions, street names, flashing dynamic signs indicating the precise timing of the next transportation method” “I have to notice every sign and to do lots of reading before making any road decision, of course, I can’t move without my smartphone, the GPS system and Sirri leading me through the way”

 “The smell of humidity coming from the nearby shore”